Band Pull-Aparts: Strengthen Your Back and Improve Posture

-This exercise is deceptively simple.
+The band pull apart exercise is deceptively simple.
 It can be a very challenging exercise that tests the muscles in your upper back and the stabilizer muscles in your shoulder joints.
-Building these areas will improve your posture, and can also increase your bench press, squat, and deadlift as the muscles that are involved act as supportive upper body girdle.
+Building these areas will improve your posture and can also increase your bench press, squat, and deadlift as the muscles that are involved act as supportive upper body girdle.

 - Begin with your arms extended straight out in front of you, holding the band with both hands.

-- Keep your elbows extended as you perform the movement, bringing the band to your chest.
+- Keep your elbows extended through the band pull apart as the front of the band draes close and touches your chest.
 Ensure that you keep your shoulders back during the exercise.